snairaadarsh/laptop-price-prediction/README.md

-💻 Laptop Price Prediction System
-📌 Project Overview

-This project is an end-to-end machine learning application that predicts the price of a laptop based on its hardware specifications and features.
-It combines data preprocessing, feature engineering, model training, and an interactive web interface to deliver real-time price predictions.

-A trained Random Forest Regression model is deployed using Streamlit, allowing users to input laptop configurations and instantly receive an estimated price.

-🎯 Problem Statement

-Laptop prices depend on multiple interrelated factors such as brand, processor, RAM, storage type, display characteristics, GPU, and operating system.
-Manual price estimation is unreliable due to the non-linear relationships between these features.

-Objective:
-To build a robust regression model that accurately predicts laptop prices using historical data and deploy it as an interactive web application.

-🧠 Methodology
-1️⃣ Data Preprocessing & Cleaning

-Removed irrelevant columns and duplicates

-Converted categorical attributes (RAM, Weight, OS, CPU, GPU, etc.) into meaningful numerical representations

-Extracted screen resolution into X_res, Y_res, and computed Pixels Per Inch (PPI)

-Transformed price using log scaling to handle skewed distributions

-2️⃣ Feature Engineering

-Binary encoding for:

-Touchscreen support

-IPS display

-Extracted:

-CPU brand categories

-GPU brand

-Consolidated OS classes

-Separated memory into HDD and SSD capacities

-3️⃣ Model Development

-Pipeline-based architecture using:

-ColumnTransformer for categorical encoding

-OneHotEncoder (drop-first strategy)

-Regression Model:

-Random Forest Regressor

-Tuned hyperparameters for depth, features, and sampling

-4️⃣ Model Evaluation

-Metrics used:

-R² Score

-Mean Absolute Error (MAE)

-Target variable trained on log(Price) for improved stability and accuracy

-The trained pipeline and processed dataset were serialized using pickle for deployment

-ml_project_code

-.

-🌐 Web Application (Streamlit)

-An interactive Streamlit UI allows users to:

-Select laptop brand, CPU, GPU, OS

-Choose RAM, SSD/HDD capacity

-Adjust screen size, resolution, touchscreen, and IPS options

-The app dynamically computes PPI and feeds the inputs into the trained pipeline to predict the final laptop price in real time

-App_code

-.

-📊 Results & Performance

-The Random Forest model achieves strong predictive performance with:

-High R² score

-Low Mean Absolute Error

-Log transformation of price significantly improves regression stability

-Feature engineering (PPI, CPU/GPU categorization) plays a major role in accuracy

-🧪 Technologies Used

-Python

-Pandas, NumPy

-Scikit-learn

-Matplotlib, Seaborn

-Streamlit

-Pickle

-🚀 Future Improvements

-Hyperparameter tuning using Grid Search / Bayesian Optimization

-Model comparison with XGBoost / Gradient Boosting

-Deployment using Docker or cloud platforms

-Adding confidence intervals to predictions

-Enhancing UI with visual explanations (feature importance)
+# Laptop Price Prediction Using Machine Learning Regression

+## Overview
+This repository presents the implementation of an automated laptop price prediction system using machine learning techniques.
+The proposed framework learns the relationship between laptop hardware specifications and their corresponding market prices in a supervised regression setting.
+The trained model is integrated with an interactive web-based interface to provide real-time price estimation.

+## Motivation
+Estimating laptop prices accurately is a complex task due to the presence of multiple interdependent factors such as brand, processor type, RAM, storage configuration, display quality, graphics unit, and operating system.
+Manual estimation or rule-based approaches are often inconsistent.
+This work explores a machine learning–based solution to efficiently model non-linear relationships between features and price.

+## Dataset
+- Publicly available laptop specification dataset
+- Includes features such as company, laptop type, RAM, weight, screen size, resolution, touchscreen support, IPS display, CPU brand, GPU brand, storage, and operating system
+- Target variable is laptop price
+- Price values are log-transformed to handle skewness and improve regression stability

+## Methodology
+1. Data cleaning and preprocessing
+2. Feature engineering:
+   - Extraction of screen resolution and computation of Pixels Per Inch (PPI)
+   - Binary encoding of touchscreen and IPS display
+   - Consolidation of CPU brands, GPU brands, and operating systems
+   - Separation of HDD and SSD storage capacities
+3. Categorical feature encoding using one-hot encoding
+4. Regression model training using a pipeline-based approach
+5. Model evaluation using regression performance metrics

+## Model
+- Regression Algorithm: Random Forest Regressor
+- Preprocessing: ColumnTransformer with One-Hot Encoding
+- Target Transformation: Logarithmic price scaling
+- End-to-end pipeline used for both training and inference

+## Results
+- The trained model achieves strong predictive performance with:
+  - High R² score
+  - Low Mean Absolute Error (MAE)
+- Log transformation improves model stability and prediction accuracy
+- Features such as RAM, SSD capacity, CPU brand, and screen PPI significantly influence laptop price prediction

+## Application
+A Streamlit-based web application allows users to:
+- Select laptop specifications such as brand, CPU, GPU, and operating system
+- Configure RAM, storage, screen size, and resolution
+- Enable or disable touchscreen and IPS display options
+- Instantly obtain predicted laptop prices based on the trained model

+## Technologies Used
+Python, Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn, Streamlit